KentaKodashima/kentakodashima-com/src/pages/projects/amtrip.md

   The app adopts MVC architecture and Realm is used as the database.
 Although Realm is very fast and easy to structure models, it has the the memory limit of 16MB.
-Therefore, the app copies the images and store them into the app sandbox when the user uploads images.
-I store only the paths to the images in the database to save memory space.
+In order to save memory space, the app copies the uploaded images into the app sandbox, and only the paths to the copied images are stored into the database.
 technologies:
   - Swift
   - Realm